spiral/docs/core/bindings.md

 cookies   | `Spiral\Components\Http\Cookies\CookieStore`
 session   | `Spiral\Components\Session\SessionStore`

-Some aliases will be availble only inside `HttpDispatcher` scope:
+Some aliases are only availble inside `HttpDispatcher` scope:

 Alias     | Component
 ---       | ---
 request   | `Spiral\Components\Http\Request`
 router    | `Spiral\Components\Http\Router\Router` Only inside router scope.

-> All aliases listed in Controller and Core doc comments, so your IDE will highlight their methods.
+> All aliases are listed in the Controller and Core doc comments, so your IDE will highlight their methods.

 ![Code highlighting](../images/bindings.png)

 ## Extending Core Components
-If you wish to use your custom implementation of core component - use container to bind your class.
+If you want to use your custom implementation of core component, then use container to bind your class.
 ```php
 class MyHttp extends HttpDispatcher
 {